AnyaReese/ADS-Projects/proj6/Document/report.md

   - SP: $O(n)$
 - **Space Complexity**:
   - All algorithms have a space complexity of $O(n)$, as they primarily use linear space to store rectangles and auxiliary data structures.

+As the width factor increases, FFDH, NFDH, Sleator, SP and SAS_ad performances are largely unaffected.
+SAS show a greater sensitivity to changes in width.

+FFDH is the most stable algorithm, and when it comes to All Narrow Cases, SP performs poorly.
+SAS_ad is close to NFDH when all rectangles are the same shape.

+NFDH and FFDH algorithm provide excellent approximate raito and simple implement.
+NFDH and Sleator provide excellent efficiency.

+In conclusion, the choice of algorithm depends on the specific requirements of the application, such as the distribution of texture dimensions, the width-to-height ratio, and the overall size of the texture set.
+Each algorithm has its strengths and weaknesses, and the selection should be based on the specific constraints and objectives of the texture packing problem.